GfSE/SAF-Specification/developing-saf/concept/concepts.md

 1..* [System Function](#System-Function) SFNallocatedToAPE 1 [Abstract Physical Element](#Abstract-Physical-Element)

 exposed in viewpoint [Physical Functional Mapping Viewpoint](../viewpoints/Physical-Functional-Mapping-Viewpoint.md)

+realized by Attribute "" of SAF_PhysicalItem referencing SAF_SystemFunction

 Specifies the fact that a relationship is derived from the assignment of Functions to Logical Elements and the assignment of Logical Elements to Physical Elements.
 ## SFNallocatedToLET